Javi Gómez de Liaño: 2023–24 season

 Gómez de Liaño helped Terrafirma get its first win of the season with 17 points in 31 minutes off the bench against the Blackwater Bossing.
 He then scored a career-high 31 points on 10-of-15 shooting from the field in a win over the NLEX Road Warriors.
 For his performance, he was awarded Player of the Week.
 In a loss to Ginebra, he led the team with 22 points.
 He and his rookie teammate Stephen Holt got to play against each other in the Greats vs. Stalwarts game during the 2024 All-Star Weekend.

 In a 2024 Philippine Cup upset win over Ginebra, Gómez de Liaño scored 22 points to go with his six rebounds.
 He then scored 21 points in a loss to San Miguel.
 Against the Rain or Shine Elasto Painters, he had a double-double of 18 points and 10 rebounds.
 In a do-or-die game for the last playoff spot against NorthPort, he scored 10 of his 21 points in the fourth quarter as he helped Terrafirma get into the playoffs for the first time since the 2016 Governors' Cup.
 In the quarterfinals, Terrafirma forced a winner-take-all game as he put up a near triple-double of 15 points, 10 rebounds, and eight assists.
 The Beermen bounced back the following game and won 110–91 to end Terrafirma's season.

 Anyang Jung Kwan Jang Red Boosters (2024–2025)

 On June 7, 2024, Gómez de Liaño announced that he would be leaving the PBA and Terrafirma to play for the Anyang Jung Kwan Jang Red Boosters in the Korean Basketball League.
 There he would get to play against his brother Juan.

+In July 2025, he joined the Philippine contingent competing in the 2025 William Jones Cup in Taiwan with Strong Group.
+They became the champions of that tournament.